x-team/handbook/technicalities.md

 The next step is to try and articulate why.
 Is it just written in a style that goes with or against our personal preference?
 Or is there some deeper reason?

 We encourage you to use code reviews as an opportunity to write new journal entries.
-Writing "reflection" entries is similar to TIL, but rather than learning something new, the focus is on describing something you observed and why you liked / disliked it.
+Writing "reflection" entries is similar to TIL, but rather than learning something new, the focus is on describing something you observed and why you liked/disliked it.

 #### Reflect on your own code